umsi/Online-Study-Game/README.md

 ## Production deployment

-The production application will automatically when new commits are merged and pushed to the `master` branch of the `umsi/Online-Study-Game` repository.
+The production application will deploy automatically when new commits are merged and pushed to the `master` branch of the `umsi/Online-Study-Game` repository.

 ## Admin panel